Great Bombay textile strike: Protests

-In late 1981, Dutta Samant was chosen by a large group of Bombay mill workers to lead them in a precarious conflict between the Bombay Mill Owners' Association and the unions, thus rejecting the INTUC-affiliated Rashtriya Mill Mazdoor Sangh which had represented the mill workers for decades.
+In late 1981, Dutta Samant was chosen by a large group of Bombay mill workers to lead them in a precarious conflict between the Bombay Mill Owners' Association and the unions, thus rejecting the INTUC-affiliated Rashtriya Mill Mazdoor Sangh (RMMS) which had represented the mill workers for decades.
 Samant planned a massive strike, forcing the entire industry of the city to be shut down for over a year.
 It was estimated that nearly 250,000 workers went on strike and more than 50 textile mills were shut in Bombay permanently.

 Samant demanded that, along with wage hikes, the government scrap the Bombay Industrial Act of 1947 and that the RMMS would no longer be the only official union of the city industry.
 While fighting for greater pay and better conditions for the workers, Samant and his allies also sought to capitalize on and establish their power on the trade union scene in Mumbai.
 Although Samant had links with the Congress and Maharashtra politician Abdul Rehman Antulay, Prime Minister Indira Gandhi considered him a serious political threat.
 Samant's control of the mill workers made the Congress leaders fear that his influence would spread to the port and dock workers and make him the most powerful union leader in India's commercial capital.
 Thus the government took a firm stance of rejecting Samant's demands and refusing to budge despite the severe economic losses suffered by the city and the industry.
 As the strike progressed through the months, Samant's militancy in the face of government obstinacy led to the failure of any attempts at negotiation.
 Disunity and dissatisfaction over the strike soon became apparent, and many textile mill owners began moving their plants outside the city.
 After a prolonged and destabilizing confrontation, the strike collapsed with no concessions having been obtained for the workers.
 The closure of textile mills across the city left tens of thousands of mill workers unemployed and, in the succeeding years, most of the industry moved away from Bombay after decades of being plagued by rising costs and union militancy.
-It is one reason why some industries in India settled in Gujarat Although Samant remained popular with a large block of union activists, his clout and control over Bombay trade unions disappeared.
+It is one reason why some industries in India settled in Gujarat.
+Although Samant remained popular with a large block of union activists, his clout and control over Bombay trade unions disappeared.